Linuxfabrik/monitoring-plugins/README.rst

 Configuration in Icinga Director
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For each check, you have to create an Icinga Command.
-We show this using the "cpu-usage" check plugin.
+For a single Plugin
+^^^^^^^^^^^^^^^^^^^

+For each check, we provide an Icinga Director Basket that contains at least the Command definition and a matching Service Template (for example, ``check-plugins/cpu-usage/icingaweb2-module-director/cpu-usage.json``).
+Import this via the WebGUI using Icinga Director > Configuration Baskets > Upload, select the latest entry in the Snapshots tab and restore it.

+Alternatively, you can manually configure the plugin as follows:

 Create a command for "cpu-usage" in Icinga Director > Commands > Commands: